rasikasrimal/Heartlytics/research_paper.md

 arrive at the paper with their preferred mode already applied.
 The interface now uses an evenly spaced navigation bar and subtle motion tokens that respect reduced-motion preferences.
+Simulations provide inline loading feedback and an "Updated just now" acknowledgment so clinicians see when fresh results arrive.